InterCity: Finland

 In Finland, VR has operated InterCity trains between major Finnish cities since August 1988.
 The first routes were Helsinki–Vaasa and Helsinki–Imatra, which later expanded to all major cities and include for instance Helsinki–Tampere–Oulu–Rovaniemi, Helsinki–Turku, Helsinki–Iisalmi and Helsinki–Joensuu.
-InterCity trains have become the standard as the Finnish long-distance rail travel mainstay, and their predecessors, blue-carriaged express trains, are being withdrawn off the schedules.
-The train tickets include an additional surcharge compared to ordinary express trains: 17 to 27% depending on journey length.
+Double-deck InterCity trains have become the standard as the Finnish long-distance rail travel having replaced the blue-carriaged express trains.

-VR operates both ordinary InterCity trains (IC) and entirely double-decker trains (IC²).
-An ordinary IC train usually consists of 3 to 4 double-decker cars and 3 to 5 ordinary IC cars.
-In addition the train has a restaurant car.
-IC² trains consist only of double-decker cars and have no separate restaurant car with a sales trolley moving about in the train.
-However, due to high demand, VR ordered double-decker restaurant cars from Transtech in early 2011.
-The first carriages should be operational in 2013.
-All IC-trains are smoke-free.